-6 Camp Pendleton Marines plead guilty to human trafficking, drug charges, 1st Marine Division says
+Six Camp Pendleton Marines plead guilty at courts-martial to human trafficking, drug charges, officials say

 The 23 Marines were arrested during three separate incidents.

-During a Battalion formation in July, 16 Marines were arrested on suspicion of human trafficking-related activities and drug charges.
+During a Battalion formation on July 25, 16 Marines were arrested on suspicion of human trafficking-related activities and drug charges.
+Last month, a military judge ruled that those arrests were unlawful and a violation of the rights of the accused.

-An additional eight Marines were taken aside for questioning regarding their involvement in the alleged offenses.
-The next day, a Navy sailor and two other Marines were also arrested, investigators said.

-Earlier in July, two Camp Pendleton-based Marines were arrested and accused of transporting illegal immigrants for money, according to a federal complaint obtained by Fox 5.
+Earlier that month, two Camp Pendleton-based Marines were arrested and accused of transporting illegal immigrants for money, according to a federal complaint obtained by Fox 5.
+The San Diego Union-Tribune reported that those Marines, Lance Corporals Byron Darnell Law II and David Salazar-Quintero, are among the four who are facing criminal charges.

 CLICK HERE TO GET THE FOX NEWS APP